 For patients who do not have access to the internet our reception team will be happy to log the query on your behalf by taking details from you over the telephone.
 They will ensure the doctor knows you do not have internet access.
 Call our reception team on 01458 250464 if you are not able to log the query yourself.
 Telephone lines are open from 8am to 6.30pm Monday to Friday.
 Please note we may record telephone calls for training and monitoring purposes.

 If you need to book an appointment with a nurse or a healthcare assistant you can do this by calling reception on 01458 250464.

-If you require a chaperone please inform the receptionist at the time of booking or on arrival for you appointment.
+If you require a chaperone please include this information on your submission or inform the receptionist at the time of calling, alternatively inform the receptionist on arrival for your appointment.

 Home visits are for patients who are too ill or infirm to leave their home.
-If you need the doctor to visit you at home please telephone the Surgery on 01458 250464 before 10:30am and give the receptionist as much information as you can to help the doctor assess the urgency required.
+If you need the doctor to visit you at home please complete an online consultation or telephone the Surgery on 01458 250464 before 10:30am and give the receptionist as much information as you can to help the doctor assess the urgency required.

 See more information about evening and weekend appointments for patients of Langport Surgery.